 // {orgCode: "org_1234", permissions: ["create:todos", "update:todos", "read:todos"]}

-A practical example in code might look something like:
+A practical example in code might look something like.

-if (this.state.client.getPermission("create:todos").isGranted) {
+if ((await client.getPermission("create:todos")).isGranted) {

 }